For the Teacher

 Yosemite National Park

 Visit the Yosemite National Park Web pages to learn more about the history of this geological wonder.
 Included on the site are details on the history and geology of the park, photo galleries, educational resources, and much more.
 The Yosemite Web is a tremendous resource of both primary and secondary resources about Yosemite.
-The web site of the Yosemite Association is also a valuable resource.
+The web site of the Yosemite Conservancy is also a valuable resource.

 The National Park Idea